 Asbestos.
 It’s an ugly-sounding word, isn’t it?
 Asbestos in the home can be a huge problem so make sure you know the signs if selling a home with asbestos.

-It’s remarkable to think that substance - so demonised today - was refined and installed in homes with the absolute best intentions.
+It’s remarkable to think that a substance which is so demonised today was once installed in homes with the absolute best intentions.

 Let’s back up a little bit to understand a little of the history and makeup of asbestos, since the background is at least a little important to comprehending how it may affect the sale of your home.

 So, what is asbestos?

 Many people have heard the term, but few people can really define what it actually is.
 Asbestos is simply a set of natural silicate minerals that has been mined and exported from locations around the world for centuries (going back over 4,000 years, in fact).

 In the late 19th century and early 20th century, builders started integrating asbestos into their construction, attracted by its resistance to fire and heat, its strength, and its relative cheap nature.
 Asbestos was installed or applied to nearly everything in the home, from concrete, bricks and fireplaces to ceiling insulation, drywall, and roofing.

 However, it wasn’t soon after that doctors around the world started noticing asbestos’ negative health impacts, particularly in towns marked by heavy asbestos production or installation (the United States shipbuilding town of Hampton Roads, Virginia, for example).